omonimus1/blog-jade-rubick/content/posts/2014-06-24--infobits-for-information-flow/index.md

 After editing, I periodically sweep through the list, and cut and paste each person’s section into an email addressed to them.

+## Why not Slack this info to them?

+I have done an experiment with doing this by Slack.
+I prefer the email, for a couple of reasons:

+1. Doing it by email made me pay more attention to what I was doing.
+It helped me build the skill.
+Why?
+The email and the notes were closer to each other, so editing the notes to get them into email form seemed closer to what I was looking for.
+2. With Slack, the tempatation can be to do it as it comes up.
+I found part of the benefit was from batching and editing.
+This gave me time to think about what each person needs, and also the relative importance of what I was sending.
+This allowed me to filter out more, making it more valuable to my reader.

+Doing it by Slack is fine, but I recommend doing it on a cadence: daily, biweekly, or weekly.

 ## Why you should try infobits

 Writing infobits takes a little more time than the weekly email.
 Is it worth it?
 I’d encourage you to try it out for a couple of weeks, and see what kind of response you get.